George

 Amoskeag engine, being the first fire-engine in

 use by the fire companies of Camden.
-Early in 1869 they purchased a
+Early in 1869 they

 larger engine and when